nextflow-io/rmghc-2018/README.md

 #### Exercise 2.2

-Use the command `tree -a work` to see how Nextflow organises the process work directory.
+Examine the `work` directory to see how Nextflow organises tasks in directories.

 #### Recap